Countries using DAB/DMB: Flemish (Flanders and Brussels)

 The Vlaamse Radio- en Televisieomroeporganisatie (VRT) is the public broadcaster for the Belgian Flemish Community.
 VRT has one DAB multiplex in operation with eight radio stations: the 5 FM-also stations Radio 1, Radio 2, Klara, Studio Brussel and MNM and three digital-only channels: Nieuws+ (news), Klara Continuo (non-stop classic and older music) and MNM Hits (Top 40).
 Norkring, which operates VRT's multiplex, also has a license for another multiplex and is wording on a DAB+ roll out.
 In February 2013 Norkring launched a "call for interest" for a DAB+ roll-out in the Northern part of Belgium.
 Based on the results of this call, Norkring has launched a second call to include a progressive deployment, with the Brussels DAB+ roll-out in the first phase.

 In May 2016, the Flemish government announced the intent to have all nationwide Flemish radio stations broadcast exclusively in DAB+ by 2022.

 The VRT was to switch from DAB to DAB+ on 17 October 2017 and to discontinue DAB service at the same time.

 Norkring also broadcasts BBC World Service, clubfm, VBRO Evergreen, Family Radio, Joe, Qmusic, Radio Maria, TOPradio and VBRO Radio.
 The number of transmitters will increase from 5 to 10 in April 2018 and 20 in September 2018.
+It also began broadcasting RTBF Mix on DAB+ on 2 May 2019, which became RTBF's only over-the-air radio station in Flanders.

 Country wide

 As VRT and RTBF's multiplexes together cover the whole country's main road networks, since 2012 they have been broadcasting data traffic information (via TPEG) on behalf of Be Mobile, a company specialising in the provision of traffic and mobility content.
-Their first client so far is Toyota Belgium.
+Their first client was Toyota Belgium.

-Brunei

-In 2007 RTB (Radio Television Brunei, the public and main broadcaster) began a DAB trial, originally to last for five years to include simulcast services.
-Five RTB stations are broadcast on DAB in Brunei.

-A task force has been set up within RTB, which is working closely with AITI (Authority for Info-communications Technology Industry of Brunei) on the plans for a commercial launch.

-Canada

-Canada tested DAB services in the L-Band, in five major cities: Toronto, Montreal, Vancouver, Windsor, and Ottawa in 1999.
-This covered a third of the population.
-The unique requirements for DAB receivers to work inside Canada led to slow consumer uptake due to high receiver prices and reduced availability of L-Band DAB receivers.
-Also, the US has opted for a different system of digital radio broadcast, which further reduced the market availability of L-Band DAB receivers.
-The L-Band assigned for DAB is currently considered for DMB services in Canada.
-CRTC had initial plans for DAB to replace all AM/FM radio stations in 1996, but lack of adoption led to the decision to keep AM/FM stations.
-All DAB bouquets in Canada have been discontinued.

-A few stations in Canada are now using the American in-band on-channel (IBOC) digital radio platform.